Drug and alcohol addiction relapse triggers run gamut

 Relapse Can Be Part of Recovery

-Did you know that the relapse rates of drug addiction are 40 to 60%?
+Did you know that the relapse rates of drug and alcohol addiction are 40 to 60%?
 There are many reasons that people relapse back to their addiction.
 Some of the common causes are:

 Although you can take the appropriate steps to avoid relapse—sometimes it is a realistic part of the journey to recovery.
 Relapse can be a major disappointment following an extended treatment program, but don’t give up.
 There are relapse warning signs that are easy to spot so you can quickly get the help you need to avoid a potential disaster.